radubasa/CNN-Steganalysis/README.md

 ## Author

-This project was developed by [Your Name] as part of a master's thesis.
+This project was developed by Radu-Cristian Basarabă as part of a master's thesis.

 ## Installation